muchaeljohn739337-cloud/advancia-platform-backup/FOUNDERS_OPS_HANDBOOK.md

 - **Day‑2 Ops Checklist** → ongoing management.
 - **Ops Wall Chart** → visual workflow for team alignment.

-This is your **founder’s manual** — hand it to collaborators, and they’ll know exactly how to deploy, secure, monitor, and scale Advvancia.
+This is your **founder’s manual** — hand it to collaborators, and they’ll know exactly how to deploy, secure, monitor, and scale Advancia.

 ---